ksonex777-pixel/code-api/README.md

 getPlayerFacingInfo(playerId: PlayerId): { camPos: Pos; dir: Pos; angleDir: AngleDir; moveHeading: number }

 /**
- * Raycast for a block in the world
+ * Raycast for a block in the world.
+ * Given a position and a direction, find the first block that the "ray" hits.
  *
  * @param fromPos
  * @param dirVec
  */
 raycastForBlock(fromPos: number[], dirVec: number[]): BlockRaycastResult

-/**
- * If you use this, you should not directly set the player's speedMultiplier.
- * Allows different items etc to modify the player's speed without interfering with each other
- * Main methods of the Multiplier class: setMultiplierType, removeMultiplier, getMultiplierType.
- * Speed is automatically updated when you call these methods *
- * @param playerId
- */
-getSpeedCombinator(playerId: PlayerId): Multiplier
 ```